aksio-insurtech/obsolete-Foundation/Documentation/frontend/queries.md

 With the [proxy generator](./proxy-generation.md) you'll get the queries generated directly to use in the frontend.
 This means you don't have to look at the Swagger API even to know what you have available, the code sits there directly in the form of a generated proxy object.
-The generator will look at all HTTP Post actions during compile time and look for actions marked with `[HttpGet]` and the return type being an enumerable of any object argument and assume that this is your query representation / payload.
+The generator will look at all HTTP Post actions during compile time and look for actions marked with `[HttpGet]` and query representation / payload.

 Take the following controller action in C#: